If you have a die-hard coffee fanatic on your holiday shopping list, you know their gift should revolve around their favorite fix!

 Disclosure: We appreciate you letting us include affiliate links in this post.
 It helps keep the beer fridge stocked in the Penny Hoarder break room.

-Jamie Cattanach is a junior writer at The Penny Hoarder and a native Floridian.
+Jamie Cattanach is a staff writer at The Penny Hoarder and a native Floridian.
 She’s passionate about learning, literature and coffee.
 Definitely coffee.
 You can wave hi to @jamiecattanach on Twitter.